rynarc/Sembako-Queue-Website/README.md

 Description : this project is used to get easier to manage sembako queue

+U need to Read the StrukturDirektori.txt to know about this Website Directory with PHP Native.

 How To Use
 1. First  need to register your account
 2. after that u can login with ur username and password